 % Titanium dioxide 3.00 Zinc oxide 21.25 Talc 68.29 Zinc stearate 4.17 Prepared chalk or magnesium carbonate 2.25 Perfume 1.04

 Particle size also affects the covering power of the powder in another way.
 Face powders made with smaller particles tend to be denser.
-This means that a greater amount of powder per unit area will be delivered to the face by the puff and the powder will be more opaque, all other things being equal.
+This means that a greater amount of powder per unit area will be delivered to the face by the puff so the powder will be more opaque, all other things being equal.

 Although the covering power of loose face powders was initially one of their most important features, this became less so as twentieth century progressed.
-As women began to use specialist concealers, or cosmetics that acted as foundations, the need for very opaque powders diminished; other cosmetics were used to form a uniform undercoat over which a relatively transparent powder was applied.
+As women began to use specialist concealers, or cosmetics that acted as foundations, the need for very opaque powders diminished.
+Other cosmetics were used to form a uniform undercoat over which a relatively transparent powder was applied.
 Not all manufacturers followed this trend.
-Some of actually increased their opacity to match the effect of the newer cake make-ups and pressed cream powders that became common after the Second World War.
+Some actually increased the opacity of their loose face powders to match the effect of the newer cake make-ups and pressed cream powders that became common after the Second World War.

 This quality refers to the ability of a powder to absorb perspiration and oils.
-The ability of a powder to absorb oils was also used to hold the powder perfume.
+This ability also enabled powder absorb perfumes used to scent them.
 Ingredients used to carry out this function initially included substances such as kaolin, magnesium carbonate, starch and chalk (calcium carbonate) but others were added later.
 For example, fumed (pyrogenic) and colloidal silica appears to have been introduced into face powders in the 1930s.
-It became particularly popular with chemists when it was used to formulate ‘blotting’ powders aimed at teenagers (deNavarre, 1975).
+It became popular with chemists formulating ‘blotting’ powders aimed at teenagers (deNavarre, 1975).

 (parts by weight) Talc 68 Magnesium carbonate 2 Fumed silica 15 Kaolin 10 Titanium dioxide 10 Color and perfume q.s.

 The staying power of a face powder, its ability to stick to the skin, is referred to by cosmetic chemists as its adhesiveness.
-Lack of adhesion was a common problem with early face powders and many women resorted to using a vanishing or cold cream under their powder to help it stay in place.
+Lack of adhesion was a common problem with early face powders and many women resorted to using a vanishing or cold cream before powdering to help their face powder stay in place.